jitendra103/connection-service/README.md

 # Required Technologies
-1. mvn
+1. Maven
 2. Java 8
 3. Spring Boot 2.3.x
-4. Jersery api
+4. Spring Rest Api
+5. Junit 4.x
+6. logback logger
+7. Swagger
+8. Spring boot actuator

 # Overview

-This application create a API for checking if path exist between two cities using a predefined map of cities.
+This application create a API for checking if path or connection exist between two cities using a predefined map of cities.

-1. We have are using  graph data structrue to hold cities info.
+1. We are using  graph data structure to hold cities info.
 Data are stored in Adjacency List.
 Size of list is equal to the node/vertices.
-2. Used Depth-first search to find the  conneting vertex.
+2. Used Depth-first search to find the connecting vertex or node.
 3. Search is directed i:e origin to destination.

 # Default Map

 The sample map contains the following paths.
 This is configurable and can be changed.

 ```
 Boston, New York